santanu4246/FoodDelivery/README.md

-FoodForYou is a full-stack food delivery website built with React.js, Tailwind CSS, Express, Node.js, MongoDB, and Zustand.
-It offers a robust platform for managing restaurant operations and enabling seamless food ordering for users.
+FoodForYou is a full-stack food delivery website.

 ## Live Demo